MFlisar/changelog/README.md

 ### Simple usage example

-You must add a `changelog.xml` to your xml resource file.
+You must add a `changelog.xml` to your raw resource files.
 Then you can use it like following:

 ```java
 ChangelogBuilder builder = new ChangelogBuilder()